 The characteristic feature of the Sassanid fire temples referred to their domed sanctuary where the fire-altar stood.
 The sanctuary had a square ground plan with pillars at corners to support the dome (the gombad or Gonbad in Persian).
 Moreover, brick, stone, and wood were the basic elements applied to build the temples in that period.

-Azar Franbagh Temple located in Fars province belonged to the priests.
-It was one of the most important fire temples constructed in Sassanid Era.
-Since it was close to Karian village, it was also known as Karian fire temple.
-Since the fire of other fire temples were provided by the fire brining in the three great temples of Sassanid period, Azar Faranbagh was also used to supply the required fire of other temples.
+Azar Franbagh Temple, located in Fars province, belonged to the priests.
+It was one of the most important fire temples constructed in the Sassanid Era.
+Since it was close to Karian village, it was also known as Karian Fire Temple.
+Since the fires of other fire temples were provided by the fire brining in the three great temples of the Sassanid period, Azar Faranbagh was also used to supply the required fire of other temples.
 After the Muslim conquest of Persia, the fire burning within the fire temple was transferred to Yazd.
-Today, it is still burning in Yazd Atashkadeh.
+Today, it is still burning in Yazd Fire Temple.

 Fire temple of Azar Goshnasb is located in the archaeological site of Takht-e-Soleyman

 In comparison with other ancient temples of Iran, the history of Azar Goshnasb is more clarified for two reasons.
 The first refers to its location in the North West of Iran close to the western frontier of the country.
 As a result, more foreign visitors noticed its greatness.
 The second refers to the importance of it for Sassanid kings as a sacred place to take an oath and ascend the throne.
-Ferdowsi as a great Persian Poet had also described the temple of Azar Goshnasb in his Epic of Kings (Shahnameh).
-Though it had been one of the famous sites of the ancient times of Iran, it faded away after 12th century till it was rediscovered in 19th century.
+Ferdowsi, as a great Persian Poet, described the temple of Azar Goshnasb in his Epic of Kings (Shahnameh).
+Though it had been one of the famous sites of the ancient times of Iran, it faded away after the 12th century till it was rediscovered in the 19th century.

-The fire temple of Azar Borzin Mehr belonged to farmers and it was also recognized as one of the three great temples in Sassanid period.
+The fire temple of Azar Borzin Mehr belonged to farmers and it was also recognized as one of the three great temples in the Sassanid period.
 It is located on the Reyvand Mountain (Rivand) in the province of Khorasan.
-Azar Barzin Mehr was highly respected by Zoroastrians in Parthian and Sassanid dynasties.
-The temple of Azar Borzin Mehr had also the structure of Chahar Taqi.
+Azar Barzin Mehr was highly respected by Zoroastrians in the Parthian and Sassanid dynasties.
+The temple of Azar Borzin Mehr also had the structure of Chahar Taqi.

-Zoroastrianism declined after the Muslim’s conquest of Persia in 7th century.
-Today, the majority of Zoroastrians of Iran live in Yazd and some of them live also in cities such as Tehran and Isfahan.
+Zoroastrianism declined after the Muslim conquest of Persia in the 7th century.
+Today, the majority of Zoroastrians of Iran live in Yazd and some of them also live in cities such as Tehran and Isfahan.
 Therefore, one could find Zoroastrian fire temples in Tehran, Isfahan, and other cities of Iran; however, a majority of them are located in Yazd province.
-Therefore, a person who travels to Yazd could visit Yazd Atashkadeh as well as the village of Chak Chak in Ardakan County as two important places for Zoroastrians.
+Therefore, a person who travels to Yazd could visit Yazd Atashkadeh as well as the village of Chak Chak in Ardakan County, as two important places for Zoroastrians.

 Pir-e-Sabz Fire Temple

 Yazd Fire Temple (Yazd Atashkadeh) is located in Yazd and it houses Atash Bahram.
 The building of the fire temple was made in 1934.
-Zoroastrians usually gather together in Yazd Fire temple for different ceremonies.
+Zoroastrians usually gather together in the Yazd Fire temple for different ceremonies.
 They must wear white or light colored clothes to enter the fire temple; however, tourists are allowed to enter the fire temple as an attraction located in Yazd without wearing light-colored clothes.
-The fire burning in Yazd fire temple is believed to be burning since 470 AD.
+The fire burning in Yazd temple is believed to have been burning since 470 AD.

-The village of Chak Chak known as Pir-e-Sabz is also a pilgrimage place for Zoroastrians.
+The village of Chak Chak, known as Pir-e-Sabz, is also a pilgrimage place for Zoroastrians.
 It is located near Ardakan County in Yazd province.
-It includes a Fire Temple known as Pir-e-Sabz Fire Temple on the mountain that annually attracts many Zoroastrians in June for having a religious festival.
+It includes a Fire Temple known as Pir-e-Sabz Fire Temple on the mountain that annually attracts many Zoroastrians in June to have a religious festival.